dassystem/pixelit-server/readme.md

 > :warning: From 2024-04-02 on all apps need to be configured in `config.py`

-1. In `config.py` setup the IPs to your hardware pixelit units.
+1. In `config.py` setup MQTT or REST to enable communication with your pixelit units.
 You might also want to adjust the text scroll speed via `scrollTextDelay` and use `minSecondsPerApp` to define a minimal time per app on the display.
 2. In `config.py` add all the names and paths (absolute paths recommended) to a list in the "apps" section.
 E.g.:
 ```
 apps = {